ArcheronTechnologies/halo-legal/PRIVACY_POLICY.md

 Halo is not intended for children under 17.

 We do not knowingly collect personal information from children under 17.
-If you are a parent or guardian and believe your child has provided us with personal information, please contact us at privacy@haloapp.com.
+If you are a parent or guardian and believe your child has provided us with personal information, please contact us at tim@archeron.tech.

 If we become aware that we have collected personal information from a child under 17, we will take steps to delete such information.